Working with Fact Sheets

 When in doubt, start without relation constraints and add them later.
 They might add granularity but they also add maintenance effort for your users.

 The relation can be left blank intentionally by selecting "Leave Empty".
 This implies that the data is not missing by mistake, but perhaps the application doesn't have a Successor/Predecessor or it doesn't depend on any IT Components (Manual process), and therefore is has none to be related to.

-"Leave Empty" will treat the relation as filled out for the completion score and you can filter by it, and it also works with the Excel import.
+"Leave Empty" will treat the relation as filled out for the completion score and you can filter by it.

 User Groups without Children: Allows a view to add or delete any Fact Sheets to the User Group by drilling down to the specific Business Capability required.

 User Groups with Children: Allows a view to edit Business Capabilities of specific Users within a User Group.
 Make sure to assign Fact Sheets to each User Group individually to allow easy deletion in the future.

 If you initially assign Business Capabilities to an entire User Group with children, you will not be able to delete the Business Capabilities individually from the children of the User Group.

 As soon as you switch to the column Subscription you can see who is currently subscribed to a Fact Sheet, and have the following options to manage those subscriptions.

 Add a person: Leads you to a screen that will allow you to add new subscribers to the Fact Sheet, no matter if they are already using LeanIX or not.